 What questions should I ask?

 A stay interview should not discuss things like pay rates and whether an employee is happy within the workplace.
-These sorts of questions tend not to be constructive to the business or the employee and are not the intention of the stay interview process.
+These sorts of questions tend not to be constructive to the business or the work life balance of employee and are not the intention of the stay interview process.

 Stay interviews are one of the most valuable human resource management tools available to employers.
-Getting them right and making the most of the information derived from these interviews is relatively simple, provided you follow the general guidelines outlined above.
+Getting them right and making future employees make the most of the information derived from these interviews is relatively simple, provided you follow the general guidelines outlined above.

-As always, if you have any questions regarding Stay Interviews or any other employee issue, please contact us now for a Complimentary Discovery Session to talk through your options.
+As always, if you have any questions regarding Stay Interviews or any other employee experience or issue, please contact us now for a Complimentary Discovery Session to talk through your options.